crsren/minexx/smart_contract/Token Technical Documentation.md

    </td>
    <td>uint256
    </td>
-   <td>All time is expressed in seconds in solidity, hence this constant is stored so that it can be used to calculate if an individual is owed interest or not.
+   <td>(Not a variable, but a constant.)
+All time is expressed in seconds in solidity, hence this constant is stored so that it can be used to calculate if an individual is owed interest or not.
    </td>
   </tr>
 </table>